illumitacit/policies/content/terms.md

 provision. **These terms do contain a limitation of our liability.**

 If you violate any of the terms, we may terminate your account.
 That’s a broad statement and it means you need to place a lot of trust in us.
-We do our best to deserve that trust by being open about [who we are](https://illumitacit.com/about) and keeping an open door to [your feedback](mailto:support@illumitacit.com).
+We do our best to deserve that trust by being open about our [policies](https://policies.illumitacit.com/privacy/) and keeping an open door to [your feedback](mailto:support@illumitacit.com).

 ## Account Terms